An optimisation-based domain-decomposition reduced order model for the incompressible Navier-Stokes equations: Numerical Results

-Figures \ref{fig:truth_u_5005_cavity} and \ref{fig:truth_u_101_cavity} represent the high--fidelity solutions for two different values of the parameters $(U_{in}, \nu)=(5,0.05)$ and $(U_{in}, \nu)=(1,0.1)$.
+Figures \ref{fig:truth_u_5005_cavity} and \ref{fig:truth_u_101_cavity} represent the high--fidelity solutions for two different values of the parameters $(\bar U, \nu)=(5,0.05)$, with $Re=100$, and $(\bar U, \nu)=(1,0.1)$, with $Re=10$.
 The solutions were obtained by carrying out 25 optimisation iterations via L--BFGS--B algorithm.
 Figures \ref{fig:truth_u_5005_cavity} and \ref{fig:truth_u_101_cavity} show the intermediate solutions at iteration 0, 5 and 25 for the fluid velocities $u_1$ and $u_2$.
 The final solution is taken to be the 25-iteration optimisation solution as we can observe a continuity between subdomain solutions at the interface $\Gamma_0$.
+We present additional details in Tables \ref{tab:truth_5005_func_cavity} - \ref{tab:truth_101_errors_cavity}.
+In particular, in Tables \ref{tab:truth_5005_func_cavity} and \ref{tab:truth_101_func_cavity}, we list the values for the functional $\mathcal J_\gamma$ and the $L^2(\Gamma_0)$-norm of the gradient $\frac{d \mathcal J_\gamma}{dg}$ at the different iteration of the optimisation procedure, while Table \ref{tab:truth_5005_errors_cavity} and Table \ref{tab:truth_101_errors_cavity} contain the absolute and relative errors with respect to the monolithic(entire--domain) solutions $u_h, p_h$.